-We hope you enjoy what you find here and we thank-you for stopping by.
+We hope you enjoy what you find here, and thank-you for stopping by.

 Yours in paper roll,

 Our artists' books can be found in the collections of: Artspace Mackay; Bibliotheca Librorum Apud Artificem; Burnie Regional Art Gallery; Camberwell Grammar; City of Whitehorse; Charles Sturt University; Deakin University Library; Gladstone Regional Art Gallery; Gold Coast City Art Gallery; Latrobe Regional Gallery; Lauriston Girls' School; Maroondah City Council; Melbourne Museum; Melbourne University Library; Monash University Library; Mornington Peninsula Regional Gallery; National Gallery of Australia; National Gallery of Victoria; National Library of Australia; Presbyterian Ladies' College; Print Council of Australia; RMIT University Library; Royal Perth Hospital; St Michael's Grammar; State Library of New South Wales; State Library of Victoria; State Library of Queensland; Tintern Girls Grammar School; University of Wollongong; Vermont Secondary College; Warrnambool Art Gallery; Tate (UK); University of the West of England (UK).